Sagina nodosa ssp. borealis Crow

 Conservation Efforts in Minnesota

-A thorough, nearly-complete inventory by the DNR Minnesota Biological Survey has been accomplished for rare plants along much of Minnesota's North Shore of Lake Superior, which is a great contribution to conservation.
+A thorough inventory by the DNR Minnesota Biological Survey has been accomplished for rare plants along much of Minnesota's North Shore of Lake Superior, which is a great contribution to conservation.
 Botanists agree that potential locations of this species have been well documented except for a small portion of Cook County.
 While the discovery of new populations is possible, it is unlikely there will be many more because of the exceedingly limited amount of suitable shoreline habitat.
 The survey results increase our knowledge of this species status and establish a sound basis for developing conservation plans.

 Crow, G. E. 1978.
 A taxonomic revision of Sagina (Caryophyllaceae) in North America.
 Rhodora 80:1-91.

 Crow, G. E. 2005.
 Sagina.
 Pages 140-147 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 5.
 Oxford University Press, New York, New York.